 January and November tend to be very quiet tourist months in Iceland, which often means you can get the best deals!

-As a bonus, you’ll have a much more local experience if you’re not surrounded by loads of tourists.
+As a bonus, you’ll have a much more local experience if loads of tourists do not surround you.
 Enjoy eating and drinking at some of the best restaurants in Reykjavik when they’re mostly filled with only locals.

 And don’t forget to partake in one of our favorite pastimes and enjoy the best cafes in Reykjavik while you’re here.
 We drink a mind-boggling amount of coffee per capita, so do as the locals do!